jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerInit/task.md

 <div class="hint" title="The order of initialization Java classes">

-Actually, the following code will not throw any errors:
+Actually, the following code will not throw the errors on JVM target:
 ```kotlin
 fun main() {
     println(Settings.MAX_NUMBER_OF_ROUNDS)